-Some are now urging Brussels to try a different tack by withholding the Market Economy Status that Beijing insists it is obliged by WTO rules to grant late next year.
+Some are now urging Brussels to try a different tack by withholding the Market Economy Status that Beijing insists it is obliged by WTO rules to grant at the end of this year.
 Such a gambit looks highly risky, however.
 Its legal basis appears less than solid and China would be bound to respond by bringing a WTO disputes case that the EU could not be sure of winning.
 If it lost, its authority in Beijing's eyes would be dealt a serious blow.